palonsovaquero/4-in-a-row-AI/README.md

 By default, the DQN will play against random, and opponent making random moves.
 However, you can further train your model by playing against itself, by changing "players = ["computer", "random"]" to "players = ["computer", "computer"]" and "models = [DQN(), None]" to "models = [torch.load('model1.pt'), torch.load('model1.pt')]" in the "train.py" file.

+One of the peculiarities of my model is that I do not tell the network what moves are allowed, but rather teach it by setting a strong penalty on illegal moves.
+I keep a record of the illegal moves, and I penalize them during backpropagation.

 In this repostory I attach a simple DQN model that has been trained in 2 million games against random.
 The results are quite favorable for the DQN.
 After training for 2 million games, the DQN model can beat random in more than 98% of the games.
 However, it is still relatively simple for a human to beat the DQN model.

 If you want to test your skills against the model, run <code> python play_against_computer.py </code>